florian-h05/pki/README.md

 You will be asked a number of questions, do NOT modify the organization name!
 It MUST match with the organization name of the signing (and hence the root) CA.

-After you have completed the CSR creation and signing process, you will find these files in the `certs/signing` folder:
+After you have completed the CSR creation and signing process, you will find these files in the [certs/signing/](certs/signing/) folder:

 - `hostname-local.cer`: The certificate in DER format - use the DER format to publish to format ([RFC 2585#section-3](https://datatracker.ietf.org/doc/html/rfc2585.html#section-3))
 - `hostname-local.crt`: The certificate in PEM format.
+- `hostname-local.key`: The private key - keep it safe!

+The CSR will be located in the [reqs/signing/](/reqs/signing/) folder:

 - `hostname-local.csr`: The certificate signing request (CSR) - keep it there, you need it for certificate renewal.
-- `hostname-local.key`: The private key - keep it safe!

 #### Deployment of TLS Webserver Certificates